 - Users with different Excel versions can have problems when sharing files with each other.
-For example, an Excel 365 workbook containing dynamic arrays will often not open correctly in Excel 2019. - Support and training are difficult as different versions often work in different ways.
+For example, an Excel 365 workbook may not open correctly in Excel 2021. - Support and training are difficult as different versions often work in different ways.